 Mmmmmm.
 Tasty, moist, tender chicken.
 Montreal seasoning combines many of my favorite things: garlic, coriander, black pepper, cayenne pepper, dill seed, and salt.
-Combine that with the fact that the Char-Broil Big Easy makes perfect chicken every single time and you’ve got a great dish.
+I made my Montreal chicken on the Char-Broil Big Easy since it makes perfect chicken every single time.
 In fact, I cooked 6 chickens on one of my Big Easy’s just the other day.
 It’s optional, but I went the beer can route with my Montreal chicken.
 It’s not any harder to do on the Big Easy than ‘regular’ chicken.
 Just add a bit of seasoning to an open beer can, insert, and cook.
 That’s it.
 The Big Easy cooks chicken just great without the beer can, believe me, but it does add a little coolness factor and flavor.

 If you’re not a fan of beer, don’t fret.
 Soda works just as well.
 For Montreal chicken, I’d lean towards something like root beer or maybe a ginger ale.